meh/meh.github.io/_posts/random/2013-01-11-bye-bye-data.md

 Everything went fine, then I started up X, and Fluxbox was acting weird.
-I thought the technician broke the keyboard while fixing another issue and started raging, the keyboard worked perfectly in tty tho, so I thought there was something else.
+I thought the technician broke the keyboard while fixing another issue and started raging, the keyboard worked perfectly in tty though, so I thought there was something else.

 I started up looking around the config, and at my dismay the *keys* file was